ibdknox/jayq/README.md

   chain ajax calls and bind return values to locals for use once all calls completed (or in a :let intermediary step).
   The step value expected is a valid jq.core/ajax request map.
-  You can supply :let steps (like in for/doseq) between "regular" steps.
+  You can supply :let/:when steps (like in for/doseq) between "regular" steps.

 ```clojure
 (let-ajax [a {:url "http://localhost:8000/1.json"